 The highly intelligent Eurasian Magpie (Pica pica)

-The Dutch take birdwatching very seriously and the record holder for the Global Big Year 2016, Arjan Dwarshuis, is from Amsterdam.
-Arjan traveled to 40 different countries and observed a staggering 6,850 bird species over a span of 366 days.
+The Dutch take birdwatching very seriously and the record holder for the 2016 Global Big Year, Arjan Dwarshuis, lives in Amsterdam.
+Arjan traveled to 40 different countries and observed a staggering 6,852 bird species over a span of 366 days.

 First day trip out of Amsterdam

 This past weekend, our itchy feet led us to make an impromptu day trip out of Amsterdam.
 A short train ride and we were transported back in time to the Dutch town of Zaanse Schans, which showcases Dutch life in the mid-19th century.
 We went for the windmills but were pleasantly surprised to observe a variety of birds in the grasslands.